Skip to Content

 Massey University is ranked by QS (Quacquarelli Symonds) as one of the top 300 universities for computer science and information systems.
 QS is an organisation that ranks universities worldwide in various topics.

-The Master of Analytics (Business) is sponsored by the world’s leading business analytics software provider - SAS.
-That means that upon completion of that degree you will receive the globally-recognised SAS certification.
+The Master of Analytics and its majors are sponsored by the world’s leading business analytics software provider - SAS.
+That means that upon completion of these degrees you will receive the globally recognised SAS certification.
 This agreement was the first of its kind with a New Zealand university.